David4Danger/16807-Pious-Academic/README.md

 <h3>Addendum </h3>
-<p>This wrapper was made for my use with <a href="www.bigteambattle.net">bigteambattle.net</a> website leaderboards and more.
+<p>This wrapper was made for my use with www.bigteambattle.net, a website leaderboards and more.
 I'll keep everyone updated on when my project is complete if I can make it public for an example of utilising the wrapper.
-Feel free to contact me here or at my personal website, <a href="www.davidskudra.ca">davidskudra.ca</a> for any questions regarding this library or my work.</p>
+Feel free to contact me here or at my personal website, www.davidskudra.ca, for any questions regarding this library or my work.</p>